IronCoreLabs/ironcore-alloy/examples/rust/standalone/streaming-roundtrip/README.md

 4. Confirms `decrypted.bin` is identical to the original.

-The streamed output is byte-identical to the one-shot format, so `plaintext.bin.enc` could just as well be decrypted with the one-shot `decrypt` API (and a one-shot–encrypted document can be decrypted with the streaming API).
+The streamed output is byte-identical to the one-shot format, so `plaintext.bin.enc` could just as well be decrypted with the one-shot `decrypt` API (and a one-shot-encrypted document can be decrypted with the streaming API).

 ## ⚠️ The release-of-unverified-plaintext contract

-Streaming decryption returns plaintext chunks **before** the authentication tag is verified — the tag is at the very end of the stream, so there is no way to check it until everything has been read.
+Streaming decryption returns plaintext chunks **before** the authentication tag is verified.
+The tag is at the very end of the stream, so there is no way to check it until everything has been read.
 If `finish()` returns an error, every chunk already produced was never authenticated and may have been attacker-controlled.